calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

-!["Orders and Exchanges by Week"](/assets/plots/weekly_orders_exchanges.png "Orders and Exchanges by Week")
+!["Orders and Exchanges by Week"](/assets/plots/weekly_orders_exchanges.png "Orders and Exchanges by Week") _(Orders on left y-axis, Exchanges on right y-axis)_

-we can create approximate confidence intervals in SQL as follows:
+We can then create approximate confidence intervals in SQL as follows:

 ```sql
 -- We'll first aggregate our order and exchange data to a weekly level